marcusoftnet/marcusoftnet.github.io/_posts/2008-02-28-doing-scrum-in-tfs.md

 Also the GUI (as I've seen it) is not very good for moving things around.
 It is not agile at all, if you get what i mean.
-The easy "moving yellow stickers" methodology is <span id="SPELLING_ERROR_3" class="blsp-spelling-corrected">completely out of the way and a "update your work items.
+The easy "moving yellow stickers" methodology is completely out of the way and a "update your work items.
 NOW!" - feeling is there in its place.

 However, there might be a way out of this.
-There is an [<span id="SPELLING_ERROR_5" class="blsp-spelling-error">EpiServer](http://www.episerver.com/en/) site-template that you can run on top of the <span id="SPELLING_ERROR_7" class="blsp-spelling-error">Conchango template with might, just might, be the solution.
+There is an [<span id="SPELLING_ERROR_5" class="blsp-spelling-error">EpiServer](http://www.episerver.com/en/) site-template that you can run on top of the Conchango template with might, just might, be the solution.
 [Here it is](http://www.codeplex.com/scrumdashboard).